 4. You don’t know what you’re having, but they tell you they hope it’s a …

 If they ask you, there is nothing wrong with telling someone you are close to why you would love them to have a girl or a boy.
 But that first part is key…if they are asking you.
-They may not want to hear why you think they need a boy if they are not asking you.
+They may not want to hear why you think they need a boy if they are not asking for your opinion.
 Maybe you are the fourth person that day who has said to them, “I hope you have a boy!”
 This may make them feel like they are disappointing people if they don’t deliver (literally) the gender of preference.
 So, hold your gender preference to yourself unless you are being asked.

 5. Oh, another boy, I’m sorry.
 Are you going to keep trying for a girl?
 (Or this comment in reverse.)

-As a mother of three boys and pregnant with my fourth, this is the comment I hear the most, and it never sits well for many reasons.
-First of all, it is usually a person I do not know showing disappointment in my own life experience, which I am not expressing disappointment in.
-And it assumes that I have chosen to have children based on gender, which is a complete falsehood.
-Third, it is insulting to my other children if they are standing with me.
+First of all, it is usually a person I do not know who is showing disappointment in my own life experience, which I am not expressing.
+Second, it assumes that I have chosen to have children based on gender, which is a complete falsehood.
+And third, it is insulting to my other children if they are standing with me.
 All in all, I can’t think of a productive reason to say this.
 UNLESS I have just shared with you that I am gravely disappointed.
 Then, a comment stating, “Maybe you will have a girl next time,” can be a kind thing to say.

 A better comment: Congratulations on your new baby!